Shirasasana – Head stand Pose

 • Maintain normal breathing.

-• Focus on the movement of breath at the throat.
+• Focus on the movement of consciousness (citta) in the brain.

 • Start with 10 secs. initially.
 Normal cycle is 3 to 20 minutes.
-One can also split the practice into 2 periods of 3 to 10 minutes each with a break of 2 minutes.
+However, one can also split the practice into 2 periods of 3 to 10 minutes each with a break of 2 minutes.

-• The drishti (gaze) recommended is oordhva drishti (open sky gaze).
+• The dṛṣṭi (gaze) recommended is ūrdhva-dṛṣṭi (open sky gaze).

 • The eyes, eye muscles, retinal nerves are flushed with oxygen impregnated blood.
 Hence, very good for health of the eye.